-- Review the enclosed Vocabulary.
-Students do not need to have a working knowledge of the terms, rather a beginning familiarity. - Click the link to play videos:

-How the Heart Works (6:15)

-https://kidshealth.org/en/kids/csmovie.html?WT.ac=en-k-htbw-main-page-c https://kidshealth.org/en/kids/rsmovie.html?WT.ac=en-k-htbw-main-page-c If time permits, both videos have activities and a quiz on the website.

-How Lungs Work (5:21)

-- Read aloud: Your Circulatory System by Conrad J. Storad, Your Respiratory System by Judith Jango-Cohen, Why do Bruises Change Color? by Angela Royster. - Create a writing activity for your students having them research the respiratory systems of different mammals, fish, reptiles, or insects.
-They could compare and contrast the different systems (i.e., the respiratory system of the largest and smallest mammal bumblebee bat/great blue whale) And/Or Create a writing activity for your students having them use as many of the Vocabulary words as possible.
+- Review the enclosed vocabulary.
+Students do not need to have a working knowledge of the terms, rather a beginning familiarity. - Click the link to play video: How the Heart Works (6:15 minutes) https://kidshealth.org/en/kids/csmovie.html?WT.ac=en-k-htbw-main-page-c If time permits, video has activities and a quiz on the website. - Read aloud: Your Circulatory System by Conrad J. Storad and/or Why do Bruises Change Color? by Angela Royster. - Create a writing activity for your students having them use as many of the Vocabulary words as possible.
 You may want them to retrace where blood travels or what makes up their blood.
-Using these new words immediately after completing the video and book should make writing more accurate and interesting.
+Using these new words immediately after completing the video and book should make writing more accurate and interesting. - For teacher reference, see enclosed Diagram of the Heart (page 6).